 The origins of the game of darts in England can never be firmly established, but it dates back to at least the Middle Ages.
-It seems that bored soldiers took to hurling arrows at the upturned covers of wine barrels, perhaps seeing who could come closest to the cork bung.
+One traditionally offered explanation is that bored soldiers took to hurling arrows at the upturned covers of wine barrels, perhaps seeing who could come closest to the cork bung.

 As the pastime grew in popularity, some bright soul decided that a cross-section of a tree would offer a better target.
 The natural growth rings of the tree provided a built-in means of determining who was closest to the centre, and as the tree dried out the cracks provided radial divisions within the target (the current system of numbers was standardised around 1900).

 When winter came and the soldiers spent more time inside, they couldn't hurl full-sized arrows about, so shortened versions of the arrows were used.

 The game maintained a strong military appeal, and the worldwide spread of darts is credited to the British army who brought the game with them to every corner of the Empire as it grew.

 An apocryphal tale that really ought to be true (but isn't) says that employees at the brewery firm of S. Hockey & Sons are credited with establishing the standard throwing distance (there are actually multiple standards - more on that in a moment).
 According to the story, the brewers placed three of their beer crates end to end, drew a line, and threw from there.

 Since each crate was 3 feet long, the throwing line was set at 9 feet from the board.
 Later, the standard Hockey & Sons beer crate was shortened to 2 feet, so 4 crates were lined up, which set the line at 8 feet.
 The throwing line was called the "hockey" after the company, though later the name was shortened to "oche" (pronounced "ockee").